tammet/gkc/Examples/README.md

 ###  Example for steam with a shared memory database

-Examples in this section behave somewhat differently on Linux and Windows, and do not function on OS X (maxOS): more about this below.
+Examples in this section behave somewhat differently on Linux and Windows, and do not function on macOS: more about this below.

 Very large axiom sets take a long time to parse and index.
 In case you have many different questions to ask, which all use the same large axiom set, it makes sense to parse, convert and index